How Is Collateral Assignment Used In A Life Insurance Contract?

 What are the benefits of collateral assignment in a life insurance contract?

-Can collateral assignment be revoked or modified?
+Can the collateral assignment be revoked or modified?

-Yes, collateral assignment can be revoked or modified under certain circumstances.
+Yes, collateral assignments can be revoked or modified under certain circumstances.
 The terms of the collateral assignment agreement will specify the conditions under which revocation or modification is allowed.
 Typically, the borrower retains the right to revoke or modify the assignment with the lender’s consent.

 What happens to the collateral assignment in a life insurance contract after the loan is repaid?